MaxiDonkey/CerebraChainAI/README.md

 <br/>

-# Transforming a Synchronous Function into an Asynchronous One
+# Transforming a Synchronous method into an Asynchronous One

 Refer to [part II](https://github.com/MaxiDonkey/CerebraChainAI/blob/main/Transforming.md)